Cutting-torch

 Tip!: A relatively new development, commercialized as a self contained unit, uses regular gasoline as fuel, with a special Cutting-torch and is claimed to have economic advantages over normal oxyacetylene cutting torch, within its range of applicability.

-Recommended Safe Practices for Preparation for Welding and Cutting of Containers and Piping
+Safe Practices for the Preparation of Containers and Piping for Welding and Cutting

 AWS FSW